yhagio/tutorialedge.net/content/javascript/nodejs/reading-writing-files-with-nodejs.md

 ### Returning a Buffer?

-<p>If the above code hasn’t worked as expected and you are seeing a buffer being printed out in the terminal then it might be an idea to specify the files encoding.
-We can do this like so: </p>
+If the above code hasn’t worked as expected and you are seeing a buffer being printed out in the terminal then it might be an idea to specify the files encoding.
+We can do this like so:

 ```js
 var fs = require("fs");